Last updated: August 2, 2026

 - Renew case studies and portfolio pages with recent work

-2. Speed optimization: cut your load times
+2. Site speed optimization: cut your load times

-Faster pages keep visitors engaged and support better search rankings, which makes speed one of the highest-return projects on this list.
-According to Google Search Central, Core Web Vitals are part of the signals its core ranking systems reward, with a target Largest Contentful Paint of 2.5 seconds or less, so slow pages cost you on both experience and visibility (Google Search Central’s Core Web Vitals guidance).
-Begin with your images, since large, uncompressed files are the most common culprit; compress them and serve next-gen formats to shrink file size without losing quality.
+According to Google Search Central, Core Web Vitals are part of the signals its core ranking systems reward, with a target Largest Contentful Paint of 2.5 seconds or less.
+Slow pages cost you on both experience and visibility (Google Search Central’s Core Web Vitals guidance).

 After images, look at server response time, because a slow server undercuts every other optimization.
 Upgrading your hosting and maintenance plan or moving to a more reliable host is often the single biggest fix.
-Finally, enable browser caching so returning visitors load a lighter version of your site instead of downloading everything again.

 Quick wins